AssafAssaf/GlassBreakageDetector/README.md

 ## Further Reading

-For more information, please refer to the projects final report.
+For more information, please refer to the project final report.